dhermes/tailsk8s/08-add-vm-gcp.md

 > **NOTE**: Here I've chosen to use to use a `e2-micro` [instance][2], but
 > this may be underpowered.
 Note that an `e2-standard-2` is the instance type
 > used in Kelsey's Kubernetes The Hard Way.
+We similarly don't use the
+> `--boot-disk-size 200GB` flag when invoking
+> `gcloud compute instances create`.

 ## Validate Cluster after Joining